 We have mentioned some of the most important processes involved in successfully managing inventory in a complex manufacturing environment.
 Now imagine trying to track over 20,000 items with complex dependent demand in an Excel spreadsheet!

-Investing in inventory management software like Netstock, reduces the risk of stock-outs by exploring dependent demand for raw materials, components and identifying where you will have future shortages.
+Investing in inventory management software like Netstock reduces the risk of stock-outs by exploring dependent demand for raw materials and components and identifying where you will have future shortages.
 This allows you to get ahead and enables you to take action in a timely manner, reducing the risk that you are unable to supply or sell your stock.

 Want to optimise your inventory?